pwintz/pwintz.github.io/_posts/2025-02-01-latex-in-vscode.md

 - LaTeX "snippets" for actions like toggling between inline equations (i.e., `$...$`) and display equations (`\[...\]`).
 - Custom linting tools for quickly identifying syntax errors (before compiling), and highlighting formatting or coding errors.

 # VS Code Settings
 This section describes the VS Code settings I use, along with the VS Code Extensions described below, for my LaTeX editing environment.
 <!-- In addition to VS Code extensions, there are several built-in VS Code settings and features that improve LaTeX editing. -->

-To In my LaTeX projects, I use the following settings to help VS Code handle LaTeX-related file formats correctly.
+In my LaTeX projects, I use the following settings to help VS Code handle LaTeX-related file formats correctly.
 ```jsonc
   // Treat new files (before first save) as LaTeX files.
   "files.defaultLanguage": "latex",